 - SELECT PEOPLE TO ANSWER QUESTIONS. often in a group meeting will say ‘okay does anybody want to answer this?’ and then you either get a bunch of people talking on top of each other or you get crickets.
 So one way of solving that is to ask somebody to respond and also remember that it should be perfectly okay for that person to pass on answering the questions, some people feel very uncomfortable when they are called upon and put on the spot so they should have the option to just say ‘I’d prefer if you go on to somebody else at the moment.

 - KEEP THE TIME.
-A good meetings starts on time, and ends on time.
+A good meeting starts on time and ends on time.

 - USE PARKING LOTS.
 When topics come up that are not on the agenda, use a virtual parking lot.